kubernetes-sigs/lws/disaggregatedset/README.md

 ```

 The operator:
-1. Computes a revision hash from all phase pod templates (SHA256 of JSON-serialized leaderWorkerTemplates)
+1. Computes a revision hash from all role pod templates (SHA256 of JSON-serialized leaderWorkerTemplates)
-2. Creates/updates LeaderWorkerSets for each phase
+2. Creates/updates LeaderWorkerSets for each role
 3. Coordinates rolling updates using the N-dimensional linear interpolation algorithm
-4. Creates headless Services for each phase
+4. Creates headless Services for each role
 5. Cleans up old resources when fully drained

 ## Development